-Public figures are a good example.
+Public figures and famous people are a good example.
 You can see when they talk and act with compassion or greed.
 These traits are a more accurate barometer of morals and ethics than their proclamations of faith.
-Their spiritual shadow is easy to see.
-They teach us what to emulate and what to avoid.
+Their spiritual shadow is easy to see, they teach us what to emulate and what to avoid.

 What type of shadow do you cast in the lives of others?
 Here are some questions to ask yourself to find out.

-- If you cast a shadow, where does it fall?
-Does your shadow fall only on a select or small group of people?
-Or does your shadow fall widely on everyone and everything?
+- What is your sphere of influence?
+Where does your shadow fall?
+Does your shadow fall only on a select or small group of people, or does your shadow fall widely on everyone and everything?

 - Do others see your life as a blessing or a curse?
-How much time do you spend assisting, training, or helping others?
-How does this time compare to the time you spend on yourself?
+How much time do you spend assisting, training, or helping others, and how does this time compare to the time you spend on yourself?

-Many people are not happy with the legacy they leave.
-Yet, they are also afraid to face the fears and pain that taint their thinking.
-The results show up in your life.
-Spiritual shadow work is about meeting the karma you create and then changing the direction to make it better.
+Many people are not happy with their legacy.
+Yet, they are also afraid to face the fears and pain that keep them from correcting their shadow.
+Spiritual shadow work is about accepting the karma you create and then changing the direction to make it better.

 What is Inner Work? — It is Safe?